Linking Ethics to Moral Psychology: Dual-Process Theories

 Notes

-If you are short of time this week, go straight to Greene contra Ethics (Railgun Remix), consider the outline of the argument and the implications.
+If you are short of time this week, go straight to Greene contra Ethics, consider the outline of the argument and the implications.
 Then review sections associated with any of the premises you are unsure about.
 Optionally consider Conclusion: Guesses Aren’t Evidence.
 Done.

 Introduction

-In this lecture, we will consider a loose reconstruction of Greene’s argument for the claim (as I put it) that discoveries in moral psychology reveal that not-justified-inferentially premises about particular moral scenarios cannot be used in ethical arguments (Greene, 2014).
+In this lecture, we will consider an objection to Kagan’s position based on a loose reconstruction of Greene’s argument for the claim (as I put it) that discoveries in moral psychology reveal that not-justified-inferentially premises about particular moral scenarios cannot be used in ethical arguments (Greene, 2014).

 If Greene is right, the methods of Foot (see Foot and Trolley Cases: Kant Was Wrong), Kamm (see Singer vs Kamm on Distance) and Thomson (see Thomson’s Other Method of Trolley Cases) are all misguided, along with many other philosophical arguments in ethics.